ehlesp/smallab-k8s-pve-guide/G034 - Deploying services 03 ~ Forgejo - Part 3 - PostgreSQL database server.md

         name: metrics
     ~~~

-    This is just another `ClusterIP` service, like the one you have [declared previously for the Valkey server](G034%20-%20Deploying%20services%2003%20~%20Gitea%20-%20Part%202%20-%20Valkey%20cache%20server.md#valkey-service).
-And, like that Valkey service, you will have to invoke this PostgreSQL service by its FQDN which will be `db-postgresql.gitea`.
+    This is just another `ClusterIP` service, like the one you have [declared previously for the Valkey server](G034%20-%20Deploying%20services%2003%20~%20Forgejo%20-%20Part%202%20-%20Valkey%20cache%20server.md#valkey-service).
+And, like that Valkey service, you will have to invoke this PostgreSQL service by its cluster FQDN which will be `db-postgresql.forgejo`.

 ## PostgreSQL Kustomize project